-Adding bevacizumab (Avastin) to standard platinum-based chemotherapy was associated with a clinically significant improvement in median overall survival (OS) in women with recurrent ovarian cancer, according to results from the phase III GOG-0123 trial published online in The Lancet Oncology.1
+Adding bevacizumab (Avastin) to standard platinum-based chemotherapy was associated with a clinically significant improvement in median overall survival (OS) in women with recurrent ovarian cancer, according to results from the phase III GOG-0123 trial published online in

 “We show in this phase III trial that bevacizumab added to paclitaxel and carboplatin might favorably affect overall survival in women with platinum-sensitive recurrent ovarian cancer,” wrote the authors, led by Robert L. Coleman, MD, Department of Gynecologic Oncology and Reproductive Medicine, The University of Texas MD Anderson Cancer Center.
 “We believe that the improvement in median overall survival of about 5 months in the bevacizumab group is clinically meaningful for both patients and clinicians.

 “Additionally, [bevacizumab] significantly improves progression-free survival and objective response.
 We did not observe any new safety signals nor toxicity that differentially increased treatment discontinuation.”

 Median progression-free survival was 13.8 months in the bevacizumab group versus 10.4 months in the chemotherapy-alone group (HR, 0.63; 95% CI, 0.53-0.74; P